kbanach/tests-dictionary/README.md

 ```

-There is no difference in simple examples, but it's starting to get complicated in vanilla JS when examples are getting more complex, because most test runners expose helper methods like `describe`, `test`, `beforeEach`, etc. that make writing tests easier and more readable.
+There is no difference in simple examples, but it's starting to get complicated in vanilla JS when examples are getting more complex because most test runners expose helper methods like `describe`, `test`, `beforeEach`, etc. that make writing tests easier and more readable.